 “All right, people,” the man went on, the smirk obvious in his tone.
 “You showed me you can hustle.
 Now let’s see you keep that hustle and pay attention to your surroundings.
 Sinclaire, your left!”

 An instant after he spoke, something popped up out of the ground near Avalon.
-It looked like almost like a tetherball pole, about seven feet tall.
+It looked almost like a tetherball pole, about seven feet tall.
 One second it wasn’t there, and in the next second, fwoosh, it shot up into place.
-A second after that, two horizontal wooden sticks about four feet long popped out of opposite the sides of the post.
+A second after that, two horizontal wooden sticks about four feet long popped out of opposite sides of the post.
 One was around five feet and the other around one foot.
 As soon as they appeared, the post spun around several times in a row, the wooden sticks making whistling noises.

 Avalon reacted by doing this little side flip that brought her over the lower stick, while keeping herself low enough that the higher stick didn’t smack her in the face as it whipped around into position.
 The flip put her just barely out of its range before she turned to watch the spinning thing with the rest of us.